wojteksuj/PJATK/UTP/ModellingFrameworkApplication/README.md

-# Modelling Framework Sample
+## 📊 Modelling Framework Sample

-**Modelling Framework Sample** is a Java-based desktop application for running, extending, and analyzing economic models using data files and Groovy scripting.
-The application features a modular design, a Swing-based GUI, and supports dynamic model extension with custom scripts.
+**Modelling Framework Sample** is a Java-based desktop application designed for running, extending, and analyzing economic models using time-series data and dynamic Groovy scripting.

-## Description

-This tool enables users to select from multiple predefined economic models, load time series data, run simulations, and analyze results-all through an interactive graphical interface.
-Users can also extend model outputs by writing and executing Groovy scripts, either loaded from files or written directly in the built-in script editor.
-Results are presented in a tabular format for easy analysis.

-## Features

-- **Multiple Economic Models:**
-  Choose from predefined models (`Model1`, `Model2`, `Model3`), each with different economic logic and outputs.

-- **Data-Driven Simulation:**
-  Load data files (e.g., `Data1.txt`, `Data2.txt`, `Data3.txt`) to initialize model variables and time series.

-- **Groovy Script Integration:**
-  - Run scripts from files or write and execute scripts in the built-in editor.
-  - Scripts can create new variables or transform results dynamically.

-- **Interactive GUI:**
-  - Model and data selection via lists.
-  - Buttons for running models, running scripts, and opening the script editor.
-  - Results displayed in a scrollable, formatted text area.

-- **Extensible Design:**
-  - Easily add new models by subclassing the `Model` class and annotating fields with `@Bind`.
-  - Add new data files or scripts without recompiling the application.

-## Project Structure

-- `GUI.java` – Main application window and layout.
-- `LeftPanel.java` – Model/data selection, action buttons, and script editor.
-- `RightPanel.java` – Output display area for results.
-- `Controller.java` – Orchestrates model loading, data parsing, running models, and script execution.
-- `Model1.java`, `Model2.java`, `Model3.java` – Example economic models.
-- `Bind.java` – Annotation for model variable binding.
-- `script1.groovy` – Example Groovy script for post-processing model results.

-## Getting Started

-1. **Run the application:**
-   Compile and launch `GUI.java` to open the main window.

-2. **Select a model and data file:**
-   Use the left panel to choose a model and a data file.

-3. **Run a model:**
-   Click "Run model" to execute the selected model with the chosen data.
-Results appear on the right.

-4. **Run or create scripts:**
-   - Use "Run script from file" to select and execute a Groovy script.
-   - Use "Create and run script" to open the script editor, write custom Groovy code, and run it on the model output.

-## Requirements

-- Java 8 or higher
-- Groovy library (for scripting support)
-- Data files in tabular format

 ---

-*Developed as a modular Java Swing application for interactive economic modelling and analysis.*
+### 📝 Description

+This tool enables users to choose predefined economic models, load time-series data, simulate results, and dynamically extend model behavior using Groovy scripts — all through an interactive graphical interface.
+Output is presented in a structured tabular format for analysis.

+---

+### ✨ Features

+- 🧠 **Multiple Economic Models**
+  Select from built-in models like `Model1`, `Model2`, and `Model3`, each with distinct economic logic.

+- 📂 **Data-Driven Simulation**
+  Initialize variables and simulate time-series using data files (e.g., `Data1.txt`, `Data2.txt`, etc.).

+- 💡 **Groovy Script Integration**
+  - Load and execute external scripts.
+  - Write custom Groovy scripts directly in the in-app editor to transform model output or generate new variables.

+- 🖥️ **Interactive Swing GUI**
+  - Left panel: Model/data selection, action buttons, and script editor.
+  - Right panel: Formatted scrollable area for displaying results.

+- 🧩 **Extensible Architecture**
+  - Add new models by subclassing `Model` and annotating variables with `@Bind`.
+  - Easily add scripts and data without modifying source code.

+---

+### 🗂️ Project Structure

+- `GUI.java` – Launches the main application window.
+- `LeftPanel.java` – Model/data selection UI, buttons, and script editor.
+- `RightPanel.java` – Displays results in a formatted view.
+- `Controller.java` – Manages the workflow between UI, model, data, and scripts.
+- `Model1.java`, `Model2.java`, `Model3.java` – Sample economic models.
+- `Bind.java` – Annotation for binding model variables.
+- `script1.groovy` – Example script for data transformation.

+---

+### 🚀 Getting Started

+1. **Launch the Application:**
+   Compile and run `GUI.java`.

+2. **Choose a Model & Data File:**
+   Use the left panel to select a model and input data.

+3. **Run the Model:**
+   Click **Run Model** to simulate using the loaded data.
+View results on the right.

+4. **Run or Write Scripts:**
+   - Use **Run Script from File** to execute saved Groovy scripts.
+   - Use **Create and Run Script** to open the built-in script editor and test code on-the-fly.

+---

+### ✅ Requirements

+- Java 8+
+- Groovy (for script execution)
+- Data files in tab-separated or similar tabular format

+---

+🛠️ *Developed as part of the UTP (Universal Programming Techniques) course to demonstrate dynamic modeling, GUI design, and scripting integration.*